 Blood plasma

-Blood plasma sample
+Blood plasma samples in tubes

 Ideal matrix for most chemicals because it is in contact with the whole organism and in equilibrium with the organs and tissues in that chemicals are being accumulated